never-sirius/galaxy-classification/README.md

-**Galaxy Classification with Machine Learning**
+**SGalaxy Classification with Machine Learning**

 ## Overview
 This project classifies galaxies into morphological types: **spiral, elliptical, and irregular**.
 It explores how different **preprocessing techniques** affect model performance and includes **orientation-specific analysis** for research-level insights.

 ## Objectives